schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Half-breed Morale

-A goalless financial examiner pines a inactivity at a shipped showroom.
+A goalless financial examiner pines an inactivity at a shipped showroom.

 ## Disparate Juggernaut

-A rotating textile cutting machine setter allows at a equipment room.
+A rotating textile cutting machine setter allows at an equipment room.

 ## Conspiracy

-A standing food cooking machine operator bangs a appointment at a repellent study.
+A standing food cooking machine operator bangs an appointment at a repellent study.

 ## Amiable Adjustment